testUNECE/template/README_StatsCan.md

 * Import packages: sklearn.guassian_process, numpy, pandas, scipy.stats.norm, scipy.optimize.minimize, fastText, os
 * Define a function `get_tuning_params()` to get tunning parameters.
    * Input
-      1. A list of boundaries of hyperparameters, called bounds.
+      1. A list of boundaries of hyperparameters, called `bounds`.
-      2. A list of keys of hyperparameters, called hyper_params.
+      2. A list of keys of hyperparameters, called `hyper_params`.
    * Algorithm
-      1. A list of boundaries of hyperparameters, called bounds.
-      2. A list of keys of hyperparameters, called hyper_params.
+     1. Traverse the given bounds one bound at a time;
+     2. Under each bound, traverse the given hyperparameters one at a time;
+     3. Assign a random integer as an initial value of the hyperparameter;
+     4. Concatenate values of hyperparameters together.
 * Define a function `expected_improvement()` to get expected improvements.
    * Input
-      1. An array with a dimension of number of samples times number of hyperparameters, called x.
+      1. An array with a dimension of number of samples times number of hyperparameters, called `x`.
-      2. A GuassianProcessRegressor object that is trained on previously evaluated hyperparameters, called guassian_process.
+      2. A GuassianProcessRegressor object that is trained on previously evaluated hyperparameters, called `guassian_process`.
-      3. An array of values of loss function for the previously evaluated hyperparameters, called evaluated_loss.
+      3. An array of values of loss function for the previously evaluated hyperparameters, called `evaluated_loss`.
-      4. A Boolean value indicates whether the loss function is to be maximized or minimized, called greater_is_better.
+      4. A Boolean value indicates whether the loss function is to be maximized or minimized, called `greater_is_better`.
-      5. An integer indicates the number of hyperparameters, called n_params.
+      5. An integer indicates the number of hyperparameters, called `n_params`.
    * Algorithm
       1. Reshape x to have a dimension of number of samples times number of hyperparameters;
       2. Acquire values of mu, sigma, loss, and scaling factor for the Gaussian Process;
       3. Calculate expected improvement.
 * Define a function `sample_next_ hyperparameter()` to get the next hyperparameter to sample the loss function for.
    * Input
-      1. An objective function to be optimized, called acquisition_func.
+      1. An objective function to be optimized, called `acquisition_func`.
-      2. A GuassianProcessRegressor object that is trained on previously evaluated hyperparameters, called guassian_process.
+      2. A GuassianProcessRegressor object that is trained on previously evaluated hyperparameters, called `guassian_process`.
-      3. An array of values of loss function for the previously evaluated hyperparameters, called evaluated_loss.
+      3. An array of values of loss function for the previously evaluated hyperparameters, called `evaluated_loss`.
-      4. A Boolean value indicates whether the loss function is to be maximized or minimized, called greater_is_better.
+      4. A Boolean value indicates whether the loss function is to be maximized or minimized, called `greater_is_better`.
-      5. A tuple contains bounds of the L-BFGS optimizer, called bounds.
+      5. A tuple contains bounds of the L-BFGS optimizer, called `bounds`.
-      6. An integer indicates the number of times to run the minimizer with different start points.
+      6. An integer indicates the number of times to run the minimizer with different start points, called `n_restarts`.
    * Algorithm
       1. Optimize the objective function with method ‘L-BFGS-B’ (a type of quasi-Newton methods using a limited amount of computer memory).
       2. Compare the optimized value with initial value
 * Define a function `Bayesian_optimisation()` to optimize the loss function sample_loss using Gaussian Processes.
    * Input
-      1. An integer indicates the number of iterations to run the search algorithm, called n_iters
+      1. An integer indicates the number of iterations to run the search algorithm, called `n_iters`.
-      2. A loss function to be optimized, called sample_loss.
+      2. A loss function to be optimized, called `sample_loss`.
-      3. An array contains lower and upper bounds on the parameters of the function sample_loss, called bounds.
+      3. An array contains lower and upper bounds on the parameters of the function `sample_loss`, called `bounds`.
-      4. A list of lists from which each list contains a key of hyperparameter and initial values (low and high) of this hyperparameter, called tuning_vars.
+      4. A list of lists from which each list contains a key of hyperparameter and initial values (low and high) of this hyperparameter, called `tuning_vars`.
-      5. An integer indicates the number of points to sample from the loss function, called n_pre_samples.
+      5. An integer indicates the number of points to sample from the loss function, called `n_pre_samples`.
-      6. A dictionary contains parameters to pass on to the Gaussian Process, gp_params.
+      6. A dictionary contains parameters to pass on to the Gaussian Process, called `gp_params`.
-      7. An integer indicates whether to perform a random search or a L-BFGS-B optimization over the acquisition function, called random_search.
+      7. An integer indicates whether to perform a random search or a L-BFGS-B optimization over the acquisition function, called `random_search`.
-      8. A double indicates the variance of the error term of the Gaussian Process, called alpha.
+      8. A double indicates the variance of the error term of the Gaussian Process, called `alpha`.
-      9. A double indicates the precision tolerance for floats, called epsilon.
+      9. A double indicates the precision tolerance for floats, called `epsilon`.
    * Algorithm
       1. Initialize values of parameters and loss;
       2. Create the Gaussian Process;